Robinhood event contracts

 When you close your position or when payout occurs, we will credit your account.
 However, your buying power may not update until the funds are transferred between entities, which means the funds are moved from your Robinhood Derivatives (RHD) account to your Robinhood Financial (RHF) account.
 This process occurs on the following day after the market closes on non-banking holidays.

-All eligible users are able to apply to trade event contracts.
+All eligible customers in supported states are able to apply to trade event contracts.
 If you’re having trouble gaining access, and believe you have met the eligibility requirements, one possible reason may be because you have a pending B-notice.

 Currently, event contracts are only available to trade in-app.